bitsoal/VASP_HTC_framework/Manual.md

   - start from the line which starts with `*begin(add_new_incar_tags)`; It ends up with the line which starts with `*end(add_new_incar_tags)`
   - In between the starting line and ending line, just specify INCAR tags as if you are writing INCAR:
      - If an INCAR tag is already in the old INCAR, this tag will be overwritten.
      - If an INCAR tag is not in the old INCAR, this tag will be added.

+**Note that in this sub-block, the multiple pairs of tag-values separated by `;` in a line is not supported.
+In this case, only the first pair of tag-value will be parsed as a new INCAR tag, and the value is what is in between the first `=` and the second `=`.
+This may incur unpredictable errors**

+**It doesn't make sense that you reset an INCAR tag in `add_new_incar_tags` sub-block while simultaneously trying to comment or remove this INCAR tag using `comment_incar_tags` or `remove_incar_tags`.
+If such a contradiction takes place, an error will be incurred.**

 --------------------------------------
 - **kpoints\_type**, **case sensitive**, **required for every firework**